 Founded: November 1960

 Google map of sites

-Killymoon lies a mile or so to the southeast of Cookstown.
-Killymoon river runs joins the main Ballinderry just below the lawns of Killymoon Castle and from here the enhanced Ballinderry flows on to Lough Neagh.
+Killymoon lies a mile or so S.E. of Cookstown.
+Killymoon river joins the main Ballinderry just below the lawns of Killymoon Castle-from here the Ballinderry flows to Lough Neagh.
 The estate is farmed by the Coulter family who have always used the land with environmental sensitivity.
-Considerable areas of woodland have been allowed to remain.
-Fallow deer were introduced many years ago and can be seen moving through the woods or grazing in fields between the woods and the river .
+Considerable woodland areas have been allowed to remain.
+Fallow deer (introduced many years ago) can be seen moving through the woods or grazing in fields between the woods and the river .
 The river banks provide a home for interesting plants including Water Figwort, Monkey Flower and Large Bittercress.
-Snowdrops have become naturalized in damp wooded areas close to the river.
-Some aliens have become established and a few, such as Giant Hogweed and Himalayan Balsam are invasive and unwelcome .
+Snowdrops have become naturalized in wooded areas near the river.
+Some aliens are established.
+A few, such as Giant Hogweed and Himalayan Balsam are invasive and unwelcome .
 Woods on the estate contain Birds Nest Orchid , Wild Garlic, Toothwort and Adders Tongue Fern.